RAJ-KAMAL30/SQL-ASSIGNMENT-1/README.md

 **Primary and Foreign Keys:** Assigning primary keys to uniquely identify records in each table and using foreign keys to establish relationships between tables is vital for maintaining data integrity and enforcing referential integrity constraints.

+**Many-to-Many Relationships:** Handling many-to-many relationships often requires junction tables.
+Understanding how to create and manage junction tables is essential for representing complex relationships accurately.